intelligeo/kadas-albireo/README.md

-# KADAS Albireo
+# KADAS Albireo for EMS

 KADAS Albireo is a specialized Geographic Information System based on [QGIS](http://qgis.org/).
+This version adds special tool to support Emergency Management Systems.

 ## Special features: